vcgo/filecache/README.md

 # filecache

-A filecache used directly with default setting.
+A golang filecache used directly with default setting.
 Based on —— https://github.com/huntsman-li/go-cache

 ## How To Use